miob1781/lobby-hub-server/README.md

 # lobby-hub-server

 This is the repository for the backend application of LobbyHub.
+It has been deployed on [Render](https://lobby-hub-server.onrender.com).
 Go to the repository of the frontend application [here](https://github.com/miob1781/lobby-hub-client).

 ## Instructions